PrestaShop/docs/src/content/1.7/contribute/contribution-process/how-pull-requests-are-processed.md

 If the Github Action states that your pull request has issues, you need to fix the issues by looking at the Github Action output to understand what needs to be fixed.

-The second tool is a [ESLint](https://eslint.org/) [GitHub Action](https://github.com/features/actions).
+The second tool is a [ESLint](https://eslint.org/) GitHub Action.
 This one checks whether the Javascript syntax and code-style is correct.
 Likewise, it will block the PR from being merged if there is a syntax or code-style issue.

+The third tool is a [stylelint](https://stylelint.io/) GitHub Action.
+This one checks whether the CSS syntax and code-style is correct.
+It will block the PR from being merged as well if there is a syntax or code-style issue.

+These GitHub Actions are executed automatically for every Pull Request.

+#### Test runner

-The third tool is [Travis](https://travis-ci.org/).
+The fourth tool is [Travis](https://travis-ci.org/).
 Travis is a Continous Integration system that will look at the Pull Request and run several checks, be it code-style checkers, format checkers or automated tests, and provide you the result in the Pull Request.
 If something is wrong it will block the PR from being merged.
 This is a standard approach to ensure that new contributions in a codebase do not break existing features and behaviors.

 If Travis states that your pull request has issues, you need to fix the issues by looking at Travis output to understand what needs to be fixed.

-These tools are executed automatically for every Pull Request.
+Travis runs automatically for every Pull Request.

 ### Prestonbot and Issuebot